FAQ Optimization for AI Search

 Does FAQ schema still matter for AI search?

 FAQ schema can help describe visible question-and-answer content, but it is not a special AI search requirement.
-The visible answers matter more than markup alone.
+The visible answer, page eligibility, and source context matter more than markup alone.

 Should every article have an FAQ section?